 With choreography ranging from 1936 to today, RDT uses history to guide us into the present.
-Featuring choreography from Martha Graham, Ishan Rustem, Bebe Miller, and Kaley Pruitt.
+Featuring choreography from Martha Graham, Ishan Rustem, and Bebe Miller.

 Steps in the Street - (1936)

 Steps in the Street, subtitled Devastation – Homelessness – Exile, depicts the isolation and desolation that war leaves in its wake.
 The dance was a response to the menace of fascism in Europe.
 Earlier that year, Graham had refused an invitation to take part in the 1936 Olympic Games in Germany, stating: “I would find it impossible to dance in Germany at the present time.
 So many artists whom I respect and admire have been persecuted, have been deprived of the right to work for ridiculous and unsatisfactory reasons, that I should consider it impossible to identify myself, by accepting the invitation, with the regime that has made such things possible.
 In addition, some of my concert group would not be welcomed in Germany” (a reference to the fact that many members of her group were Jewish).
 Featuring guest dancers from Utah Valley University.

 World-premiere from Ihsan Rustem

 Choreographer Ihsan Rustem was born in London, where he trained at the Rambert School of Ballet and Contemporary Dance.
 Ihsan lives in Zurich, Switzerland and is the former Artistic Director of the Dance Art Studio Ballettschule Luzern.

 From 2000-2014 Ihsan Rustem was a dancer with the Ballet Theater Munich, Introdans, State Theater Bern Ballet, Tanz Luzerner Theater and Adventures in Motion Pictures.